 Introduction to Dropbox

-A Dropbox is a free cloud servicing founded in 2007 by two MIT (Massachusetts Institute of Technology) graduates namely Drew Houston and Arash Ferdowsi with company name as ' Y Combinator startup company'.
-The idea of using common place for storage on internet comes to Drew Houston's mind when he usually used to forget his USB flash drive.
-In 2008, it is officially renamed/declared as 'Dropbox', a box in which you can drop your files for storage purpose.
+A Dropbox is a free cloud servicing founded in 2007 by two MIT (Massachusetts Institute of Technology) graduates namely Drew Houston and Arash Ferdowsi with the company name as ' Y Combinator startup company'.
+The idea of using commonplace for storage on the internet came to Drew Houston's mind when he usually used to forget his USB flash drive.
+In 2008, it was officially renamed/declared as 'Dropbox', a box in which you can drop your files for storage purpose.

 How Dropbox file storage works?

-Dropbox as online backup service provider, gives facility to their user to store their files to a common folder named 'Dropbox' in user's computer.
+Dropbox as an online backup service provider gives the facility to their users to store their files to a common folder named 'Dropbox' in user's computer.
 And this folder is also linked to Dropbox website where you can find the same files.
-Changes in Dropbox folder in terms of editing, addition or deleting of files is equally uploaded to the common cloud of that user in Dropbox website/server.
-User can access these files from anywhere in the world, just by logging in to the Dropbox account or simply installing Dropbox to any computer connected with Dropbox.
+Changes in Dropbox folder in terms of editing, addition or deleting of files is replicated to the common cloud of that user in Dropbox website/server.
+User can access these files from anywhere in the world, just by logging in to the Dropbox account or by simply installing Dropbox to any computer connected with Dropbox.
 When you start your office/work computer having internet access, it will start synchronization/uploading file changes in your home computer's files.
 Means you have same folder of Dropbox at office similar to that at home.
-The only requirement is you need to have internet access with log in to Dropbox website.
+The only requirement is you need to have internet access with a login to Dropbox website.

 How to configure for Dropbox facility?